Mabi/Yaya Classified Forest

 The Mabi/Yaya Classified Forest is found in Ivory Coast, and it covers 294 km2.
 The village Kossandji is partially surrounded by the forest, and the town of Annépé is close to its western edge.
+It is classified as IUCN category IV.

-It is classified in IV IUCN category.
+Environment

+The reserve has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species, including the white-breasted guineafowl.
 It is one of the last habitats of the forest toad Sclerophrys togoensis.